anwanguow/PH_structural/README.md

 The related article has been officially published in Physical Review E (PRE).
 The publication is accessible at: https://journals.aps.org/pre/abstract/10.1103/PhysRevE.111.045306.

-This paper is currently under the publication process.
-The present version is a preprint and is for reference only.
-All errors will be corrected in the final published version, which will be updated on arXiv accordingly.

 Figures
 -----------------